StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/about-filtered-event-trigger-operators.md

 * `_not`: Excludes results that match the given filter

-This operator inverts the condition, returning events that do not match the specified filter.
+This operator inverts the condition, returning events that don't match the specified filter.

 ```
 {"_not": {... filterA} }